Ben Affleck Seen Having Dinner With Playboy Model After Rumored Split With Lindsay Shookus, ‘Page Six’ Reports

 “If your boyfriend is seen with a Playboy model out in public at dinner, then I’d say Ben and Lindsay have been split for a while,” said one of Page Six’s sources.

 A separate report from TMZ included photos of Affleck and Shauna Sexton taken during their alleged date.
-Affleck stood out for his “very casual single-guy look,” as he showed up at Nobu Malibu in a t-shirt, jacket, and jeans.
+Affleck stood out for his “very casual single-guy look,” as he showed up at Nobu Malibu in a T-shirt, jacket, and jeans.
 Sexton, who was Playboy’s Miss May 2018, was outfitted in a figure-flattering nude dress and black heels and appeared to be walking behind Affleck when she was photographed.

 Ben Affleck Spotted on Date With Playboy Model Shauna Sexton https://t.co/TsINdwrOjU